mrchantey/forky/docs/src/gamai/index.md

 # Gamai

-`gamai` is an ECS implementation of behaviour trees, suitable for game AI, robotics or other performance-critical environments.
-It is highly flexible and supports multiple selector paradigms like Utility AI or Goal Oriented Action Planning.
+`gamai` is a flexible task switching library suitable for game AI, robotics & other performance-critical environments.
+It uses a modular behavior tree structure and supports multiple selector paradigms like Utility AI or Goal Oriented Action Planning (GOAP).
+The ECS implementation allows for opportunistic parallelism, ensuring trees are processed as quickly as possible.

 **With Bevy**